ronnie7z7z/UMIC_Project_Team1/README.md

 ### INDIVIDUAL ASPECT TESTING

-1. ./run_world.sh
+1- ./run_world.sh
-2. ./run_add.sh
+2- ./run_add.sh
-3. Flow Branches from this point onwards for different tests
+3- Flow Branches from this point onwards for different tests
-	A. Frontier Exploration + CV
+    A- Frontier Exploration + CV
-		a)
+		a -
-	B. Wall Follower
+	B- Wall Follower
-		a) Move the robot and orient it towards the passage in Gazebo
+		a - Move the robot and orient it towards the passage in Gazebo b - ./run_wf.sh
-		b) ./run_wf.sh

 ## FINAL TESTING